We helped MARTIN AND CLAIRE MURRAY FOLLOW THEIR DREAM

 “Being a small family business, we were struggling to find the time or find those with the skill set to help us get things done,” says Martin.

-“HIE gave us help sourcing people who had the expertise for the things we didn’t have time to do.
+“HIE helped us find the right people with the right expertise for the things we didn’t have time to do.
 They were very supportive during the development of some of our more challenging products.
 Without their help these products may have disappeared, but HIE’s assistance made their development and completion possible.”

-Martin and Claire now employ a further 13 people at the distillery which, thanks to their continued growth and innovation, is now open to visitors for tour with tasting sessions.
+Martin and Claire now employ 13 people at the distillery which, thanks to their continued growth and innovation, is now open to visitors for tours with tasting sessions.